-- The annual "Right to Know" pamphlet employees, students, prospective students - The Student Handbook students - Residence Hall Programs resident students - Personnel Bulletins employees - Daily Crime Statistic Updates-available upon request from the University police department. - Security cameras are installed at the Lyne Center basketball/ volleyball area and workout facility.
+- The annual "Right to Know" pamphlet employees, students, prospective students - The Student Handbook students - Residence Hall Programs resident students - Personnel Bulletins employees - Daily Crime Statistic Updates-available upon request from the University police department. - Security cameras are installed in all parking lots and at the entrances and corridors of all resident halls, and in a few select other areas on campus. - Access Controls on the entrances of all resident halls.